Birth Photography FAQ

 When should I book you for my birth?

 I would suggest booking me as soon as you have a due date!
 That is the best way to ensure that I can accept you as a birth client, before my schedule fills with other births or events that cannot be rescheduled.
 Of course, it is never too late to inquire about my availability.

 What do your packages include?

-All birth packages include at least 2 weeks of being on-call 24/7 for you, an unlimited amount of time photographing your labor and delivery, 1 to 2 hours of photography as you bond with your precious new baby, and some of your favorite high-resolution photos on cd and labeled for reprinting.
-The OHbaby! package starts at only $895, less than a lot of photographers charge for just a regular newborn session!
-See more details in the Packages & Pricing section, including info about the FRESHbaby! session.
+All birth packages include 2 weeks of being on-call 24/7 for you, an unlimited amount of time photographing your labor and delivery, 1 to 2 hours of photography after delivery as you bond with your precious new baby, and some of your favorite high-resolution digital photos.
+Most packages also include a beautiful custom photo box to hold the best images from your birth story.
+See more details in the Birth Packages & Pricing section, including info about the FRESHbaby! session.